 Australian and international studies have linked girls’ experience of menarche and menstruation to impacts on

 - the risk of depression

 - the confidence to make healthy choices

-What can we do differently to create a more positive outcome for girls?
+What can we do differently to create a more positive outcome?

-We can promote a positive menstrual culture at school with confident communication about preparation for menstruation, body literacy, menstrual management and self-care as a natural and easy part of a girl’s life.
+We can promote a positive menstrual culture at school, at work, at play and at home with confident communication about preparation for menstruation, body literacy, menstrual management and self-care as a natural and easy part of a girl’s life.

-Our Mense-ed trainers are education, health and community service professionals with a special interest and skills in positive menstrual education.
-We have a commitment to bringing the best evidence, best resources and best practice to support teachers in their quest to create a positive menstrual culture in their schools.
+Our Foundations of Menstrual Education trainers are education, health and community service professionals with a special interest and skills in positive menstrual education.
+We have a commitment to bringing the best evidence, best resources and best practice to support participants in their quest to create a positive menstrual culture in their communities.